lifepillar/vim-mucomplete/test/Readme.md

 This folder contains:

-- a Vim script to test the behaviour of µcomplete;
+- a Vim script to test the behaviour of MUcomplete;
-- an AppleScript script to profile µcomplete's performance.
+- an AppleScript script to profile MUcomplete's performance.

 To run the test suite, execute: